kan01234/design-patterns/template-method-pattern/README.md

 # template-method-pattern
-Project of eample of template method pattern implement by Java.
+Project of example of template method pattern implement by Java.

 ## What is template method pattern
 - template method is an method defined in super class, deifning the high-level steps, and it can not be ovrerride